 Next up: The specifics about obtaining for private health insurance in Mexico from a foremost broker.
 It's takes years so learn the process now.

 Most recent: Like many of us, El Dia de los Muertos has a night face and a day face.

-Hi, I am a partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online."
+Kerry Baker is a partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online."
 Create unique lesson plans tailored to your goals and learning style using the best free learning features on the web via links in this book.
 It also contains lesson plans by level.

 More than 300 sites were researched to link you to the best free features on the web, many of which you'd never find in a simple Google search.
 Use it with your laptop, e-reader or tablet, like the Amazon Fire.

 Don't be an expat who doesn't speak any Spanish!
 Get started today, before you make your Mexico dream a reality.